 While you’re a student, get the support and make the connections you need to transition into your dream career.

-Talk to your professors and teaching assistants to better understand and prioritize your opportunities in the context of your discipline.
+Talk to your professors to better understand and prioritize your opportunities in the context of your discipline.

 Apply course materials and gain hands-on experience by enrolling in the Community-Engaged Learning Course(ANT480Y1).